 Help!
 How can I get support or ask questions?

 Support is provided by email.
-Please send an email to me at email@example.com or by using the Contact page.
+Please send an email to me at firstname.lastname@example.org or by using the Contact page.
 I try to answer within 24 hours but, at the weekends or if I am travelling, this might take a little longer.
-There is also a StitchMastery group on Ravelry so you can also ask questions there.
+There is also a Stitchmastery group on Ravelry so you can also ask questions there, or read/search previous threads to see if your question has been answered previously.
 You need to be a member of Ravelry in order to join the group but Ravelry is free and a fantastic resource for knitters.

 I bought the Knitting Fonts Collection / Knitting Chart Editor but have not yet received an email.
 How do I get the software that I paid for?